mathcom-js/reservation-site/README.md

 1. Log-out function (Gon)
 2. Check that api with session always contains a user (Jun)
-3. Prevent self-reservation (Min)
-4. Make shop accepts only one person at the same time. (-)
+3. Make shop accepts only one person at the same time. (-)
-5. Make user reserve only one shop at the same time. (-)
+4. Make user reserve only one shop at the same time. (-)
-6. Naver OAuth (Gon)
+5. Naver OAuth (Gon)
-7. Planetscale Deployment
+6. Planetscale Deployment
-8. Vercel Deployment
+7. Vercel Deployment

 ## PATCH NOTE